talktogproject/ethicsteacher/integrity-misconduct.md

 * **Data fabrication, falsification, or misrepresentation**

-> In an infamous case of scientific fraud, a social psychologist published papers using [data that he claimed he collected, but were suspected to be entirely made up or modified (e.g., by changing participants' ratings) to conform to his hypotheses](https://web.archive.org/web/20160627142859/https://www.tilburguniversity.edu/upload/547aa461-6cd1-48cd-801b-61c434a73f79_interim-report.pdf).
+In an infamous case of scientific fraud, a social psychologist published papers using [data that he claimed he collected, but were suspected to be entirely made up or modified (e.g., by changing participants' ratings) to conform to his hypotheses](https://web.archive.org/web/20160627142859/https://www.tilburguniversity.edu/upload/547aa461-6cd1-48cd-801b-61c434a73f79_interim-report.pdf).
 Many papers had been retracted, and a report stated that the misconduct had negatively affected the careers of colleagues and PhD students who published with him.

 * **Plagiarism**

-> [According to the APA](https://apastyle.apa.org/style-grammar-guidelines/citations/plagiarism), plagiarism "is the act of presenting the words, ideas, or images of another as your own; it denies authors or creators of content the credit they are due".
+[According to the APA](https://apastyle.apa.org/style-grammar-guidelines/citations/plagiarism), plagiarism "is the act of presenting the words, ideas, or images of another as your own; it denies authors or creators of content the credit they are due".
 An example is failing to cite the original article where a quote, idea, or image was first published.
 This also incldues self-plagiarism; for example, if an author publishes the same study in two different journals.
 There may be gray areas, such as minor citation errors, and students who publish peer-reviewed articles based on their thesis work.
 [Go to the APA Style website for more information](https://apastyle.apa.org/style-grammar-guidelines/citations/plagiarism).

 * **Undisclosed conflicts of interest**

-> Here is [an example of a conflict of interest](https://researchsupport.admin.ox.ac.uk/governance/integrity/conflict/examples#collapse405516) from the Research Support office at The University of Oxford:<br/><br />"A researcher holds a position (for example as a director) in an enterprise that may wish to restrict or otherwise manage adverse research findings for commercial reasons."<br /><br />A study from a researcher with a potential or perceived conflict of interest may be perceived as less trustworthy due to their financial or non-financial involvement in other commitments, especially when the conflict of interest is not declared, managed, or avoided by the researcher.
+> Here is [an example of a conflict of interest](https://researchsupport.admin.ox.ac.uk/governance/integrity/conflict/examples#collapse405516) from the Research Support office at The University of Oxford:

+> A researcher holds a position (for example as a director) in an enterprise that may wish to restrict or otherwise manage adverse research findings for commercial reasons."

+A study from a researcher with a potential or perceived conflict of interest may be perceived as less trustworthy due to their financial or non-financial involvement in other commitments, especially when the conflict of interest is not declared, managed, or avoided by the researcher.

 * **'Gift' or 'ghost' authorships**